huahin/huahin-manager/README.txt

 job queue limit is 0, does not manage the queue.
 For example:

-  mapred.job.tracker=localhost:9001
-  fs.default.name=hdfs://localhost:9000
+  mapreduce.jobtracker.address=jobtracker:8021
+  fs.default.name=hdfs://namenode:9000
+  hiveserver=hiveserver:10000 # option
-  hiveserver=localhost:10000 # option
+  hiveserver.version=2 # option
   job.queue.limit=2

 When you change the boot port, edit the huahin-manager-x.x.x/conf/port file.